patjm1992/cml-mac-talk/README.md

 MyScammer.run_scam()
 ```

+Just fill `sayings.txt` with whatever you want to/want others to hear.
+You'll/They'll hear it, this program jacks up the volume right before firing off a saying.

 Triggering over a network
 -------------------------

 Partially implemented.
-Halted because I don't have a Mac for testing.
+Halted because I don't have a Mac for testing the Mac voice thing.